854350999/python-amazon-advertising-api/README.md

 ## 4、For example

-if you want to use report api
+if you want to use sponsored campaign api

 ```python
 from ad_api.sp_products import Campaigns